FallowMender05/Fallout_New_Vegas/README.md

-When working with DDS (DirectDraw Surface) files, understanding whether to save them in RGB format is essential.
-Let’s break it down:

 DDS Format Overview:
-A DDS file is a raster image saved in the DDS container format.
-It’s commonly used for storing textures in games and graphics applications.
+A DDS file is a raster image commonly used for storing textures in games and graphics applications.
-DDS files can store both compressed and uncompressed pixel formats.
+It can store both compressed and uncompressed pixel formats.
+Think of it as a container for various texture data.

 RGB in DDS Files:
+RGB stands for Red, Green, and Blue—the three primary colors used to create a wide range of colors.
-DDS files can represent colors using three 8-bit bands (Red, Green, Blue) or four 8-bit bands (Red, Green, Blue, Alpha).
+In DDS files, colors are represented using these three 8-bit bands.
-Whether you need to save a DDS file in RGB depends on the context and purpose of the texture:

-Diffuse Maps: If the DDS file serves as a diffuse map (the primary color texture), it should be saved in RGB.
-Diffuse maps define the visible color information for surfaces, objects, and characters.
+When you save a DDS file as an RGB texture, you’re essentially defining the visible color information for surfaces, objects, and characters.
-RGB channels control the overall color balance.

-Other Maps: For other types of maps (e.g., normal maps, specular maps), consider their specific requirements.
-Normal maps, for example, may use different channels (RGB or RGBA) based on the compression type.

-Compression and Quality:
-Compression affects both file size and visual quality.

-When saving DDS files, consider the compression method:

-DXT1: Used for textures without an alpha channel (interpreted as RGB).

-DXT5: Supports RGBA (Red, Green, Blue, Alpha) and is suitable for normal maps.
-Uncompressed: For high-quality textures without lossy compression.
+Imagine it as the palette of colors that gives life to your digital world.

+Normal Maps:
+A normal map is a special type of texture used to simulate surface details without adding more polygons to a 3D model.
+How does it work?
+Instead of directly altering the geometry of the model, a normal map stores information about surface normals.
+Surface normals indicate the direction a surface faces at each point.
+They affect how light interacts with the surface.

+In a normal map:
+The red channel (X component) represents the surface’s tilt along the X-axis.
+The green channel (Y component) represents the tilt along the Y-axis.
+The blue channel (Z component) represents the tilt along the Z-axis.
+When light hits a surface, the normal map helps create the illusion of bumps, dents, and fine details.
+Imagine it as a magical spell that adds visual richness to your 3D world without increasing the model’s complexity.